K-miran/UTMSR_HEmpute/README.md

 - Optional: the known genotypes of the target variant genotypes for performing accuracy benchmarks.

 and outputs:
-- The paramter set for the mean squared-error optimized linear model weights for each target variant -- one file each variant.
+- The parameter set for the mean squared-error optimized linear model weights for each target variant -- one file for each variant.
 - Optional: The imputed variant genotypes if the study variant genotypes are supplied.

 The study tag and target variants can be used to test the models at the server side to test the accuracy of the plaintext imputation models.
 The output is formatted as an extended BED file with multiple columns.
-Please refer below for the specification of output file format.
+Please refer below for the specification of the output file format.

 ### HEmpute-Test: Secure Imputation via Homomorphic Encryption